 I love being busy and productive, but I try to remember to let myself rest.
 When I’m worn out, I become pessimistic and unmotivated, which are some signs of burnout.

 Maintaining your physical health and mental health can help you become more successful in your work.
+Consider reaching out to a therapist at BetterHelp.
 Live a balanced lifestyle: have fun, be happy and do well in everything that you do.